lino-framework/cg/docs/vision.rst

 At the moment this potential is merely visible to investors and stakeholders.
 There is much work to do to bring Lino to the next level.

 Who should do that work?
-Lino actually needs a reliable international organization as carrier.

-But the motor behind Lino is currently :doc:`rumma`, a small private corporation.
-And they want to remain a family-sized dynamic team of creative developers.
+The motor behind Lino is currently :doc:`rumma`, a small private corporation who wants to remain family-sized.
+But Lino actually needs a reliable international organization as carrier.

 Even if somebody would convince :doc:`rumma` to become big and bring Lino to the next level, this wouldn't be a solution.
 Sooner or later they would turn Lino into something which is no longer really free.
-A private corporation with limited responsibility is not a valid candidate for this job.
-The role of bringing Lino to the next level must be played by an organization that does not have any private interest.
+A private corporation with limited responsibility is not a valid candidate for the job of bringing Lino to the next level.
+This role must be played by an organization that does not have any private interest.

 That's why Lino needs a foundation like the `PSF
 <https://www.python.org/psf/>`__ the `DSF
 <https://www.djangoproject.com/foundation/>`__ or the `WMF
 <https://wikimediafoundation.org/>`__, or a similar legal person.

-The objective of the :doc:`lsf` is to act as the promoter and operator of the :term:`Lino framework` in a sustainable way and based on above ideas.
+The objective of the :doc:`lsf` is to act as the promoter and carrier of the :term:`Lino framework` in a sustainable way and based on above ideas.

 Advantage : How Lino is different